 Politicians have been trying to figure out how best to attract enough voters to get elected.
 Francis Fukuyama explores the issue of identity which is a critical factor that some politicians understand better than others.

 Economic motivation is rooted in the demand for recognition and therefore cannot be satisfied by economic means.
-For many leaders it is felt that if the incentives are right a worker, citizen will be motivated.
-Francis goes beyond that implying that people have come to recognize money is one important tool to be recognized.
+For many leaders it is felt that if the incentives are right a worker/citizen will be motivated.
+Francis goes beyond that implying that people have come to recognize money is one important tool and not just because of what one can do wit it.
 Money is one marker of status.

 Back in 1974 the proportion of national output going to the 1% was only 9%, but in 2008 it had risen to 24%.
 That was at the expense of the rest of the population and the victims were looking for someone to blame.